 You've created a voltage divider.
-Normally the force sensor has a resistance much higher than 10 k Ω , so A0 gets pulled to near OV by the 10 kΩ resistor.
-Press on the force sensor, and you lower its resistance.
+Normally the FSR has a resistance much higher than

+10 k Ω , so A0 gets pulled down to almost 0V by the 10 k Ω resistor.
+But as you press on the FSR, you lower its resistance.
 It can go way below 10 k Ω , and the voltage on A0 then goes up to almost 5V.
 So: more pressure - higher voltage.
-That's how you can read continuous (analog) values.
+The Arduino uses analogRead(...) to read the voltage on A0, and turns the LED on and off with a delay determined by that voltage. analogRead() returns values from 0 (0V) to 1023 (5V).
+That's how you can measure continuous (analog) voltages with your Arduino.